How are swollen lymph nodes linked to HIV?

-During the first stage of the disease, acute HIV infection, the amount of HIV in the blood reaches very high levels, as the body is not yet able to mount an immune response.
+Stage 1: During the first stage of the disease, acute HIV infection, the levels of the virus in the blood are very high, as the body is not yet able to mount an immune response.

-The second stage of infection is chronic HIV infection.
+Stage 2: The second stage of infection is chronic HIV infection.
 HIV continues to multiply in the blood during this stage, but at lower levels than in acute infection.
 People at this stage of infection may not present symptoms, but they can still transmit the virus if they are not receiving treatment.

 By this stage, a person's immune system has been so badly damaged by HIV that their body is unable to fight infections that a healthy immune system might be able to.
-People who have been diagnosed with AIDS but do not receive treatment will typically die within 3 years.
+People with a diagnosis of AIDS who do not receive treatment will typically live for another 3 years.